 You can arrange a pickup at least two days in advance to avoid rush charges.
 You’ll be given a two-hour window via text message the day before.
 The company asks for 10 days notice for delivering items back to you.
 You can pick your items up yourself, but the company needs four days notice for that.
 Their facilities are temperature controlled and monitored around the clock.
 A six-month minimum rental is required.
 For more information, call 877-620-8420.

-urBIn is another “we come to you” storage option with rates determined on how much you store, not the rental of a space.
-They have no predetermined storage rooms or plans, but the cheapest package is $30-$36 a month, which holds about three standard storage bins worth of belongings.
-The furniture pick-up fee is $200, with additional charges for walk-up locations; for long-term contracts of six months or more, that fee is refunded to you.
+urBin is another “we come to you” storage option with rates determined on how much you store, not the rental of a space.
+They have no predetermined storage rooms or plans, and packages start at $10 a month, which holds a large storage bin worth of belongings.
+The furniture pick-up fee starts at $50 per hour, with additional charges for walk-up locations; for long-term contracts of six months or more, that fee is refunded to you.
 The company’s storage facility is in New Jersey, and there is no public access to it. urBin can return your stuff typically within 48 hours.
 For more information, call 212-390-5454.

 “You Haul Nothing” proclaims the home page of MakeSpace, with a photo of a young guy in a branded T-shirt carrying a sofa out the door.
 (Get it?)
 Yet another service that will pick up, store, and deliver your belongings, MakeSpace serves New York City and parts of New Jersey.
 The company has a three-month minimum, with discounts for longer contracts.
 For example, a 25-square-foot space is $131 a month for three months.
 First pickup is free, and they also provide free bags, bins, and moving blankets.
 Like to keep an eye on your stuff?
 MakeSpace provides an online photo inventory.
 For more information, call 855-758-3293.